toninooleary/Artificial-Intelligence-And-Adaptive-Behaviour-Notes/(L5)evolution.md

 - Everyone has some familiarity with evolution

-1) Creatures that are better at reproducing, reproduce more, so future generations will be better than those around now.
+1) Creatures that are better at reproducing, reproduce more, so future generations will be better than those around in the present.

 2) Random mutations in the population are often detrimental, but those few mutation that are "good" (i.e. benificial to reproduction) have a chance at spreading in the population.